gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 This will show you the QR code on screen and you can use it with the Catalyst Voting App. :-)

-If you wann save the QR code for later, you can save it as a PNG image too using the -output parameter like:
+If you wanna save the QR code for later, you can save it as a PNG image too using the -output parameter like:
 ```console
 ./vit-kedqr -pin 1234 -input catalyst-vote.skey -ouput catalyst-qrcode.png
 ```